jmpavlick/SpaFunctionAppADAuthGuide/readme.md

 ## Step 2: Create and deploy a new Azure Function App

 If you haven't cloned your fork yet locally, now would be a great time to do that.
-If you have - make sure to run `git pull origin master` before continuing; in the last step, when you linked the Github repo to the Azure Static Web App, Azure created a YAML file in the repo at `.github/workflows` that tells Github Actions what files to deploy to your Static Web App every time you deploy.
+If you have - make sure to run `git pull origin master` before continuing; in the last step, when you linked the Github repo to the Azure Static Web App, Azure created a YAML file in the repo at `.github/workflows` that tells Github Actions what files to deploy to your Static Web App every time you push to `master`.

 I know that the "cool" way to do Function App development is to use VSCode and a whole slew of plugins.
 For simplicity's sake, I chose to just use Visual Studio 2019 for this portion of the guide.

 In this section, we're going to create a simple "Hello World" HTTP-triggered Azure Function App that responds to a HTTP GET request.
 Open Visual Studio and let's get started.

 1. __Create a new project__
-1. In the "Search for templates" box, search for the `Azure Functions` template; whenit comes up in the list, select it and click __Next__
+1. In the "Search for templates" box, search for the `Azure Functions` template; when it comes up in the list, select it and click __Next__
 	1. Project name: `backend`
 	1. Location: `path\to\your\fork\` - mine is `C:\Users\john\src\SpaFunctionAppADAuthGuide-Fork\`
 	1. Solution name: `backend`